AlanRostem/TurboTrooper/turbo-trooper-rebalance-ideas.md

 - Weapons are no longer dropped after taking damage
 - Player loses their weapon only when they die
 - Stamina has been changed to a new mechanic called Momentum
-- Weapons have a new "Charged Attack" that requires some Momentum to perform
 - Scrap has been changed to Energy Orbs and fill up Momentum instead
 - Shops have been removed
 - Health Orbs replace Mega Scrap and are found in crates